The ESG Industrial Complex: $35T in Monetized Virtue

 By 2022, BlackRock managed roughly $509 billion in ESG-labeled strategies globally.
 The asset management industry had collectively labeled approximately $35 trillion in products as ESG, sustainable, responsible, or impact-oriented.
 These numbers come from Bloomberg Intelligence's 2022 ESG report, which noted the figure represented a roughly 15% compound annual growth rate since 2018.

-ESG ratings are the architecture’s load-bearing wall.
+ESG ratings are the architecture's load-bearing wall.
 A company cannot be in an ESG fund without a rating.
 Two firms dominate ratings: MSCI and Sustainalytics.
-A 2022 paper in the Review of Finance by Berg, Kolbel, and Rigobon systematically compared ratings from six major ESG rating providers across the same universe of companies.
-The correlation between providers averaged 0.61, compared to 0.92 for credit ratings from Moody’s and S&P.
+A 2022 paper in the Review of Finance by Berg, Kölbel, and Rigobon systematically compared ratings from six major ESG rating providers across the same universe of companies.
+The correlation between providers averaged 0.61, compared to 0.92 for credit ratings from Moody's and S&P.

 For context: a 0.61 correlation means two raters frequently reach opposite conclusions about whether a company is ESG-compliant.
 The paper identified three sources of disagreement: scope (which activities count), measurement (how to score a given activity), and weight (how much each category matters).
 These are not technical quibbles.
 They are definitional.
-There is no agreed-upon standard for what “ESG” means.
+There is no agreed-upon standard for what "ESG" means.
+We cover the rating-agency divergence problem in detail in ESG Rating Agencies Disagree About Half the Time.

 Tesla is the canonical example.
 MSCI rated Tesla among the top ESG companies in the automotive sector for years while Sustainalytics ranked it poorly, citing governance failures and labor relations at Gigafactory Nevada.
 In May 2022, S&P 500 ESG Index dropped Tesla entirely, citing racial discrimination and workplace safety issues.
 That same month, Tesla remained in the MSCI ESG Leaders index.
 Exxon, meanwhile, has held a higher MSCI ESG score than Tesla in multiple evaluation periods, because MSCI weights industry-relative performance and Exxon scores well against its fossil-fuel peers.